septentrio-gnss/mosaicHAT/README.md

 - Component Placement List (CPL), the exact position of each component on the board (X,Y and Rotation).
 CPL could be exported from KiCAD however should not be taken for granted.
 The user have to check with the manufacturing service to ensure the right placement for components.

 #### Ordering mosaic
-You can order the mosaic-X5 from [Digikey](https://www.digikey.com/en/product-highlight/s/septentrio/mosaic-x5-module) or you can contact Septentrio at <www.septentrio.com> for direct purchasing or for other mosiac models.
+You can order the mosaic-X5 from [Digikey](https://www.digikey.com/en/product-highlight/s/septentrio/mosaic-x5-module) or you can contact Septentrio at <www.septentrio.com> for direct purchasing or for other mosaic models.

 |Organization|part number|
 |--------|----------|